Punderthings/fossfoundation/_pages/listing.md

 A listing of **non-profit** foundations that host FOSS projects or are otherwise significant in the open source ecosystem.

 Commercial entities and projects that aren't *independent* legal entities are not included here, as noted in our [data philosophy](data).
+See our [OpenAPI spec](openapi).